Blackmon collects 3-plus hits for fifth straight game

-Colorado Rockies right fielder Charlie Blackmon was 3-for-4 through seven innings on Tuesday night, making him the second player in the past 45 years to have five consecutive games with at least three hits.
+Colorado Rockies right fielder Charlie Blackmon went 3-for-5 on Tuesday night, making him the second player in the past 45 years to have five consecutive games with at least three hits.

-Blackmon doubled to lead off the first inning against the Arizona Diamondbacks in Phoenix, singled in the third, lined out in the fifth and singled in the seventh.
+Blackmon doubled to lead off the first inning against the Arizona Diamondbacks in Phoenix, singled in the third, lined out in the fifth, singled in the seventh and grounded out in the eighth.
+Colorado won 8-1.

-The streak started when Blackmon went 4-for-5 on Thursday against the Padres in Denver.
+The streak started when Blackmon was 4-for-5 on Thursday against the Padres in Denver.
 He then went 4-for-7, 4-for-6 and 3-for-6 to complete the San Diego series ahead of an off day Monday.

 The most recent player with five consecutive three-hit games was the Houston Astros' Jose Altuve in July 2017.
 Altuve was the first to do it since the Kansas City Royals' George Brett had a six-game run in May 1976.